-- Step 1 Contact EMD at 502-624-5245

-to schedule an on-site inspection or submit a

-Demand Maintenance Order through the

-DPW Demand Maintenance Order Section.

-See Appendix M for instructions.

-- Step 2 All lead-based paint abatement and removal work order requests are handled through the US Army Maintenance Application (ArMA) at armymaintenance.com

-- DANGER

-- Step 3 EMD will review the building survey information to verify if lead-based paint is present.

-- Step 4 If required, EMD will perform a lead-based paint survey.
+- Step 1 For damaged paint, submit a work order through US Army Maintenance Application (ArMA) at armymaintenance.com or see Appendix M for instructions. - Step 2 All lead-based paint inspections and removal work order requests are handled through at armymaintenance.com. - Step 3 EMD Lead Paint Coordinator will review the building survey information to verify if lead-based paint is present. - Step 4 If necessary, EMD will perform a lead-based paint survey.

-- Step 5 Follow guidance provided by EMD.

-- NOTE: Always contact EMD if you are not sure about painted materials before disturbing.
+Always contact EMD if you are not sure about painted materials before disturbing.